Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Limited by Aggregation

-The reason for the specific definition of $L_N$ is the following key observation. \begin{lemma} Let $N$ be an MP-GNN, then \end{lemma} \begin{proof} It is relatively straightforward, by induction, that
+The reason for the specific definition of $L_N$ is the following key observation which follows from the fact that a node's final value is uniquely determined by its initial value, and sequence of aggregation values.
+(See proof details in the appendix) \begin{restatable}{lemma}{lemexpobserve} Let $N=(\mlp_1,\agg_1,\msg_1),\ldots,(\mlp_m,\agg_m,\msg_m),(\mlp_R,\agg_R)$ be an MP-GNN, then \end{restatable}

-, hence, the distinguishing-power of $N$ is upper-bounded by the number of possible values of $I_N$, which in turn is upper-bounded exponentially by the maximum bit-length of $I_N$. \end{proof}

 The output of the aggregation of each layer in an MP-GNN depends on the output of the computation steps preceding it, hence, in order to calculate the total aggregations' output-complexity we need to calculate the intermediate-value complexity through the MP-GNN's computation steps.
-We first observe the output-complexity of a single MLP (see the appendix for the proof details), before considering the complete MP-GNN's computation. \begin{restatable}{lemma}{lemmlplinear} Let $F$ be an MLP of input dimension $d$, and let $S_F:\Nat\rightarrow\Nat$ be the output-size copmlexity of $F$, that is,
+Before considering the complete MP-GNN's computation, we first observe the output-complexity of a single MLP.
+One may see why the following is true, as an MLP's effect on the magnitude of the input is limited - it is \emph{Lipschitz continuous}, and also its effect (using $\relu$ activation) on the denominator of input values is bounded.
+Nevertheles, proof details can be found in the appendix. \begin{restatable}{lemma}{lemmlplinear} Let $F$ be an MLP of input dimension $d$, we define $S_F:\Nat\rightarrow\Nat$ be the output-size complexity of $F$, that is,